How we can help

 Our Court of Protection team has the specialist experience to take on complex problems in the area of capacity, including the issues that arise when more than one jurisdiction is involved.

-Many of our lawyers are members of professional organisations such as the Society of Trust and Estate Practitioners (STEP), Solicitors for the Elderly, and the Association of Contentious Trusts and Probate Specialists (ACTAPS).
+Many of our lawyers are members of professional organisations such as the Society of Trust and Estate Practitioners (STEP), The Association of Lifetime Lawyers, and the Association of Contentious Trusts and Probate Specialists (ACTAPS).
 Richard Frimston is the Law Society representative to the European Committee of the Union Internationale du Notariat (UIN) and is currently Chair of the STEP EU Committee and Co-Chair of the STEP Public Policy Committee.